StilNax/astra-glorii-homini_raspberry-pi-pico-cansat/README.md

 # import LoRa library's
 from LoRa.LoRaSender_run import LoRa_run
 ```
-Thanks to object programing that we used all of the above solutions are included in ```main.py``` file as libraries.
+Thanks to object programing used all of the above solutions are included in ```main.py``` file as libraries.
-Such approach makes our project easier to manage and develop.
+Such approach makes the project easier to manage and develop.

 * initialization of all sensors, SD card reader and LoRa radio module
 ```python